 - White miso is the best option for this recipe and can be found in the international section or fermented food section.

 - Miso is salty, so taste before adding more salt at the end.

 - This can be made ahead of time and reheated before serving.

 - Store in the fridge for up to 5 days in an airtight container.

-- Corn cobs can be saved for vegetable stock.
+- Corn cobs can be saved for corn broth.

 Originally posted August 11, 2020.
 Republished with updated tips and tricks on March 7, 2022.

 - Cook to a minimum temperature of 165 °F (74 °C)

 - Do not use the same utensils on cooked food, that previously touched raw meat

 - Don't leave food sitting out at room temperature for extended periods